 Anca Giurchescu, in her book “Romanian Traditional Dance”, 1992, says of western Moldavia (Neamț & Bacău counties) “the Brâu type called Corăghește [is among the] most important to the local repertoire”.
 In eastern Moldavia, she says “Among the group dance types….Corăgheasca [is among] the most frequent”.
 She also lists a variety of possible steps, including “steps (front + back cross, stamping (F) on the heel); stamps; hops; heel clicks; deep flexions….unidirectional CCW…Tempo-fast…” Dick Crum in his 1987 Stockton notes writes “Dances bearing this name differ widely in their steps and music”

 The few YouTubes of wedding bands playing Corăgheasca show celebrants doing a basic Hora mare – T-4.

 I couldn’t find an example of a performing group doing a Coragheăsca – to me that’s a sign the dance is still living – not fit for a ‘heritage’ display.

 I did come across a series of 6 YouTubes, all from the town of Berzunți, that show some people who seem to know the dance from the inside, so it’s still alive, at least in Berzunți.
 Of the ‘2, 3, 4, 5’ series #5 has the best view of the feet.

 In 1979, Eugenia Popescu-Judetz published “Sixty Folk Dances of Romania” in which she delineated Corăgheasca de la Colonești.
 The notes below were prepared for Stockton, 1971, but were not taught.

 In 1987, Dick Crum taught this at Stockton.

-It must nor have caught on, as I’ve found no YouTubes of recreational groups doing even a simplified version of it.
+Corăgheasca must not have caught on among recreational groups as I’ve found no YouTubes of recreational groups doing even a simplified version of it.